 If a farmer granted an easement to a neighbor to let them take a shortcut across the farm in 1867, it still applies today if it’s registered on title.

 You should ask your lawyer if there are any easements or rights of way on the property you are considering.
-Although it doesn’t tell the whole story, any time you see S/T (subject to) or T/W (together with) in the legal description of a property, there’s probably an easement or right of way.
+Although it doesn’t tell the whole story, any time you see S/T (subject to) or T/W (together with) in the legal description of a property, there could be an easement or right of way.

 I have covered the issue of well water elsewhere, but it would be safe to say that well water is probably the second-most discussed topic among rural property owners, right behind the weather.